frankwang95/frankwang95.github.io/_pages/about.md

 </p>
 <br>

 My name is Frank.
 I live in San Francisco, CA. I am into math, music, literature, poetry, the outdoors, wine, politics, philosophy, photography, and a whole lot of other things.
 I'll probably write about some of those things here.
-I'm a UChicago grad and Googler.
+I'm an UChicago grad and Googler.
 I also volunteer with the Marin County Search and Rescue team in my free time.

 This blog started as a place for me to write about mathematics and statistics and had, for a while, a very professional flavor.
 Nowadays it's mostly a big-boy Tumblr blog.